 Chipotle mayonnaise.
-We dare you to make it and not find it to be awesome on almost anything—fish tacos, burgers, deviled eggs, breakfast burritos, and more.
+We dare you to make it and not find it to be awesome on almost anything—fish tacos, burgers, deviled eggs, cauliflower popcorn, breakfast burritos, carrot fries, and more.
 It’s so mind-bogglingly awesome, in fact, we think it will literally change your life.

 - 2 teaspoons canned chipotle chiles in adobo sauce

-- 2. Mix the mayonnaise, chipotles and lime juice until well combined.
+- Mix the mayonnaise, chipotles, and lime juice until well combined.
 Taste and, if you like things spicier, add more chipotle chiles in adobe.
 Cover and refrigerate for up to 1 week.

 This chipotle mayo was a big hit here.
 If you like spice, I can see this chipotle mayonnaise being used on sandwiches that you want to perk up a bit.
 I very rarely use an entire can of chipotle chiles in adobo sauce.
 I take individual chipotle chiles, put them on plastic wrap with some adobo sauce, and wrap them up individually.
 I always have a bag of them in the freezer.
 That makes this mayo very easy to throw together.
 I served it with crispy chicken carnitas with corn tortillas, sliced avocado, black beans, and sour cream.